angular/protractor/docs/locators.md

 // No command has been sent to the browser yet.
 ```

-Not until you call an action will the browser recieve any commands.
+The browser will not receive any commands until you call an action.

 ```js
 myButton.click();